When you hear the word chiropractor, plantar fasciitis is probably the last thing that comes to mind.

 Despite this disconnect, an inflamed plantar fascia can actually have a lot to do with improper spinal alignment.
 Many people naturally treat each part of their body separately, but the truth is that the human body is one working machine.
 And what happens when a single gear in a machine stops working?
 The whole system gets thrown out of whack.

 The same thing can happen with the spine.
 When your alignment is off, the rest of the body suffers.
 Moving around with improper alignment will only lead to greater problems—including inflammation of the plantar fascia.
 That’s where the help of a professional comes in.
-While getting a pair of shoes for plantar fasciitis is a great place to start, read on to learn all the ways a chiropractor can also help with plantar fasciitis!
+While getting a pair of shoes for plantar fasciitis is a great place to start, read on to discover how a chiropractor can also help with pain management for plantar fasciitis!

 What is Spinal Alignment?